-- Blue and/or Green Food Coloring — Just a couple drops for a fun mermaid experience!
+- Blue and/or Green Food Coloring or Soap Dye — Just a couple drops for a fun mermaid experience!

-- Blue and/or Purple Sugar Sprinkles (optional) — More mermaid magic!
+- Blue and/or Purple Sugar Sprinkles (optional) — For a shimmery effect!
 These are also exfoliants like the white sugar.

 - Lavender Essential Oil (optional) — For a calming spa experience.
 Lavender is revered for its relaxing properties and promoting restful sleep.